strongloop/microgateway/README.md

 # Introduction

+This is fork with datastore cache for http-responses.
+To enable it you must set env var DATASTORE_USE_LOCAL_CACHE=true.

 The Microgateway is an developer-focused, extensible gateway framework written in Node.js for enforcing access to Microservices & APIs - https://developer.ibm.com/apiconnect/.
 It supports the following core features: